203 Southpointe Ct, Murfreesboro, TN

 Is quartzite harder than granite?

 Slightly.
-Quartzite ranks about 7 on the Mohs scale versus roughly 6 to 6.5 for granite.
-Both are very hard.
+Quartzite ranks about 7 to 8 on the Mohs scale versus roughly 6 to 7 for granite.
+Both are very hard and highly scratch-resistant.

 Which is more expensive, granite or quartzite?

-Quartzite is usually more expensive because desirable slabs are rarer and tougher to fabricate.
+Quartzite is usually more expensive — often 30 to 50% more — because it is rarer and harder to extract and fabricate.

 Compare natural stones in person